flinker-app/docsfx/docs/sharepoint-who-viewed-file.md

 ## Access Audit Logs via Microsoft Purview

-Need to know exactly *who* opened or viewed a file—even if it's a PDF, image, or CAD model?
+Need to know exactly *who* opened or viewed a file - even if it's a PDF, image, or CAD model?
 With **Microsoft Purview Audit Logs**, you can search activity across your SharePoint and Teams environment in just a few clicks.

 > [!IMPORTANT]
 > This requires **Microsoft 365 E5** or **Purview Audit (Standard)**.
 You also need to have **audit logging enabled** (usually on by default for E5 tenants).

-### ⚡ Quick Workflow: How to Check Who Viewed a File
+### Quick Workflow: How to Check Who Viewed a File

 1. Go to [**Microsoft Purview Compliance Center**](https://compliance.microsoft.com/)
 2. In the left menu, select **Audit**